nus-cs2103-AY2324S1/ip/docs/README.md

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+Nano Chatbot data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
-Advanced users can update data directly by editing that data file.
+Nano Chatbot data is saved automatically as a Text file `[JAR file location]/data/duke.txt`.
+Advanced users can update the data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, Nano may process the data wrongly and load corrupted data.
-Hence, it is recommended to take a backup of the file before editing it.
+If your changes to the data file make its format invalid, Nano may process the data wrongly and load corrupted data.
+Hence, it is recommended to make a backup of the file before editing it.
 </div>

 --------------------------------------------------------------------------------------------------------------------